 Dummies provide vital insight into what happens in a crash.

-The WorldSID dummy was introduced to the ANCAP family in 2018 and is used in both the side impact test (driver) and the oblique pole test (driver).
-The side impact dummy is somewhat different to the frontal offset dummy – it is specifically designed to gather side impact data, measuring likely injury risk to the ribs, spine and internal organs as well as chest compression.
+The WorldSID (side impact) dummy was introduced to the ANCAP family in 2018 and is used in the side impact test (driver), the oblique pole test (driver) and the two far-side impact crash tests (occupant on the non-struck side).
+The WorldSID is somewhat different to the frontal offset dummy – it is specifically designed to gather side impact data, measuring likely injury risk to the head, shoulder, ribs, spine and internal organs.

-With the introduction of child occupant protection assessment from 2018, two child dummies now feature in both the frontal offset and side impact tests.
-These include a 6 year and a 10 year child dummy which are seated in appropriate child restraints, in the second row seating positions for testing.
-These Q-Series dummies are the next generation of child dummies which offer a more sophisticated assessment of smaller, younger occupants and allow effective injury risk ratings to be obtained and form part of ANCAP safety ratings.
+With the introduction of child occupant protection assessment from 2018, two child dummies feature in both the frontal offset and side impact tests.
+These include a 6 year and a 10 year child dummy which are seated in appropriate child restraints, in the second row.
+The Q-Series dummies are the latest generation of child dummies.

 Full-scale pedestrian and cyclist dummy targets are used in testing of autonomous emergency braking.
 The articulated pedestrian dummies (adult and child) – with moving arms and legs - simulates a pedestrian walking across the street.
 The cyclist dummy target is similar.
 The dummy is seated on a bicycle which is propelled to cross in front of the test vehicle.
 The pedestrian and cyclist dummies represent an average adult and a 7 year old child.

 © 2022 ANCAP